 We also hear good reviews of the White Swan in Warenford 01668 213453 which is a good quality pub-restaurant, about 7 miles from here.

 A pub serving above-average pub-grub is The Jolly Fisherman at Craster 01665 576461, about 20 minutes away.

 The Ship at Low Newton 01665 576262 is a charming (but very small) pub in a spectacular setting.
 It's a popular place to eat (their crab sandwiches are a speciality) but it's impossible to make a last-minute booking.

 Many vegetarian guests have told us that they have never seen such a generous array of vege options on a menu as are available at the Dunstanburgh Castle Hotel 01665 576111, in Embleton (about 6 miles).
 So if vege is your preference, you're likely to be well satisfied eating there.

 Every village for miles around also has its pub(s) serving food, and most are at least acceptable.
 Some of the better options are listed in the slider below.

 But first, a word about The Ship in Seahouses, which is a truly wonderful 'proper pub' - traditional, community-spirited and authentic, and one which you really should visit for a drink in the bar - if you like pubs!
-Don't be put off if the bar looks full (it often does) because a space will almost invariably open up if you work your way in and can be patient for a few minutes.
+Don't be put off if the bar looks full (it often does) because a space will almost invariably open up if you work your way in towards the fireplace and can be patient for a few minutes.
 If you eat dinner at The Ship, you won't actually see this best bit - the bar - so you really should make your way in there, because it is a sight to behold, and enjoy...

 Don't confuse our Ship in Seahouses with the equally famous Ship at Low Newton, 6 miles away, mentioned above as a place to eat.